clara-parabricks-workflows/DeepSAP/README.md

 ## License/Terms of Use
 By pulling and using the Parabricks container, you accept the governing terms: The software and materials are governed by the NVIDIA Software License Agreement (found at https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-software-license-agreement/) and the Product-Specific Terms for NVIDIA AI Products (found at https://www.nvidia.com/en-us/agreements/enterprise-software/product-specific-terms-for-ai-products/); except for the model which is governed by the NVIDIA Models Community License Agreement(found at NVIDIA Community Model License).
-ADDITIONAL INFORMATION: Apache 2.0.
+ADDITIONAL INFORMATION: Apache 2.0 (found at https://www.apache.org/licenses/LICENSE-2.0.txt).